megancarney/nbd/README.md

 #### Compare to baseline

 This exact `touch` command isn't in the baseline for normal activity.
-NBD would identify the command as anomalous and writes a record like this to the SIEM.
+NBD identifies the command as anomalous and writes a record like this to the SIEM.

 ```
 {